godom123/Automated-backup-and-log-script/README.md

 # Automated-backup-and-log-script
-It shows you know:  Shell scripting  Automation  Logging  Using tar, date, and error handling
+It shows you know:  Shell scripting  Automation  Logging  Using tar, date, and e rror handling. dinesh = nana motya gandkya